browserengineering/book/book/styles.md

     both `<b>` and `<i>` have `display: inline`.)
 -   Sometimes it is helpful to select an element that matches *both* a tag and a class.
-In CSS, you do this by just concatenating the selectors together; for example `span.announce` selects elements that match both `span` and `.announce`.
+In CSS, you do this by just concatenating the selectors together without anything in between; for example `span.announce` selects elements that match both `span` and `.announce`.
 Implement those, both in the parser and with a new `AndSelector` class that combines multiple selectors into one.
     You\'re supposed to use lexicographic scoring for these `AndSelector` things, but the easy thing to do is to sum the scores of the selectors being combined in `AndSelector.score`.
     This will work fine as long as no strings more than 16 selectors together, if you used the scores suggested above.
 -   Tags, class, and identifiers are not the only selectors!
 Another